iambrennanwalsh/symfony-5-http-cached-rest-api/README.md

 **A note on expiration**:
 Typically when configuring expiration headers, we use the `max-age` or `s-max-age` headers.
 The `max-age` header is honored by the browser when it caches requests.
 The `s-max-age` is used by reverse proxies such as Nginx, as well as cdn's like Cloudflare.

 However this leads to a problem when using Symfony as a gateway cache.
-If I configure the Symfony gateway cache to cache an endpoint for 86400 seconds, I only want the Symfony cache to do so and not any other cache implementations that may recieve the request before Symfony does.
-Such as an Nginx reverse proxy if it were implemented.
+If I configure the Symfony gateway cache to cache an endpoint for 86400 seconds, I only want the Symfony cache to do so and not another cache implementation that may recieve the request before Symfony does.
+Such as an Nginx reverse proxy.

 The bundle authors have thankfully addressed this issue by implementing a `reverse_proxy_ttl` header that only the Symfony gateway cache honors.

 You can of course still set, max-age, or s-max-age headers.
 In fact a common strategy recommended is to set the `max-age` header to a shorter length such as 500, and then the `reverse_proxy_ttl` to a longer length such as 86400.
-This allows the users browser to cache the request during the short term, but then allow the Symfony cache to persist longer.
+The `max-age` header allows the users own browser to cache the request during the short term and not any other cache implementations.
+And then the `reverse_proxy_ttl` directs the Symfony caches ttl which will be served to everyone.
 Remember we can't directly control the users browser cache.
 We can however, control and invalidate the Symfony gateway cache at will.

 **Issues I Addressed**:
 A major issue that I encountered with the bundle was disabling the http cache during development.
 Even when disabling the http cache the 'normal' way, Symfony was still picking up the `fos_http_cache.yaml` bundle congiguration and somehow implementing certain cache features.